- You Are Here:

-The Police Department and Volunteer Fire Department provide treats, games, public information, and educational materials at the annual Halloween Booth on October 31 each year
+The Police Department and Volunteer Fire Department provide treats, games, public information, and educational materials at the annual Halloween Booth on October 31.

 Citizen Safety Exchange Zone

-Located in the front of the police facility, citizens will find a designated parking spot, which is under camera surveillance, to exchange items that are sold or purchased from social media or other internet sales site.
+Located in front of the police facility, citizens will find a designated parking spot, under camera surveillance, to exchange items sold or purchased from social media or other internet sales sites.
 Additionally, parents may use the location for child custody exchange.

-For additional information concerning any of the above programs, please contact Holli Olmos at (940) 683-3434.
+For additional information concerning any of the above programs, please get in touch with Holli Olmos at (940) 683-3434.